Meet Our Newest Team Member: Wyn

 Everyone has access to the same AI tools.
 But not everyone will use them to change how they sell.

 Your competitors are also summarizing calls.
-They’re also writing emails faster.
-They’re also automating admin work.
-That’s the baseline.
+They're also writing emails faster.
+They're also automating admin work.
+That's the baseline—table stakes in 2025.

 The competitive edge comes from teams who use AI to elevate the moments that matter most:

-Right now, most organizations are still in the “faster horses” phase.
+Right now, most organizations are still in the "faster horses" phase; using AI to do the same things they've always done, just with less effort.

 So here’s the real question: